joel-g/joelguerra-hugo/content/tech/how-to-draw-a-dick-on-the-city-of-belleuve.md

 * pushing our children on a swing set

-But seriously folks, please don’t place your neighbors in [mortal peril](http://policewatch.herokuapp.com/) by forcing them to have face-to-face confrontations with police.
-It’s not cool.
+But seriously folks, please don't place your neighbors in mortal peril by forcing them to have face-to-face confrontations with police.
+Social distancing is important but calling police on people is not cool.